-As of December 31, 2023, total assets under advisement in this strategy are \$1,409 million encompassing bundled fee accounts, non-bundled fee accounts and non-discretionary accounts.
-This is presented as
+As of December 31, 2023, total assets under advisement in this strategy are \$639 million encompassing bundled fee accounts, non-bundled fee accounts and non-discretionary accounts.
+This is presented as supplemental information.

-High Quality Intermediate Government/Corporate Bond Composite contains fully discretionary intermediate government/corporate bundled fee and non-bundled fee accounts.
-The composite seeks to invest in investment grade securities, both government and A or better corporate.
+Intermediate Government/Corporate Bond Composite contains fully discretionary intermediate government/corporate bundled and non-bundled fee accounts.
+The composite seeks to invest in investment grade securities, both government and corporate.
 Average maturities range from 0 to 12 years, with average duration of 0 to 9 years.
-Composite strategy is to determine the overall direction of interest rates and positions. durations accordingly, analyze the yield curve to determine the most advantageous portfolio construction and determine the relative attractiveness of corporate vs. government and/or government agency securities.
-In January 2012, this composite was renamed to the High Quality Intermediate Government/Corporate Bond Sub-Advisory Composite.
-All accounts with a quality mandate below A at the individual corporate security level were spit lof into a new composite taking the original name of this composite, Intermediate Government/Corporate Bond Sub-Advisory Composite.
-Both composites retain the same composite performance history prior to January 2012, and such performance prior to January 2012 reflects the composite of accounts with investment grade corporate securities rated below A. The principal risks of investing in the portfolio include: interest rate risk, call risk, risk of default and liquidity risk.
+Composite strategy is to determine the overall direction of interest rates and position durations accordingly, analyze the most advantageous portfolio construction and determine the relative attractiveness of corporate v. government and/or government agency securities.
+In January 2012, composite accounts which were managed with investment grade securities rated below A were split off from the original Intermediate Government/Corporate Bond Sub-Advisory Composite to form this new composite which retained the original composite's name of Advisory Composite.
+Both composites retain the same composite performance history prior to January 2012, and such performance prior to January 2012 reflects the composite of accounts with corporate Bond Sub-Advisory Composite.
+Both composite rate rate, risk, call risk, risk of default and liquidity risk.
 As interest rates rise, the prices of bonds fall.
-Long-term bonds are more exposed to interest-rate risk than short-term bonds.
-Unlike bonds, bond portfolios have ongoing fees and expenses.
+Long-term bonds are more exposed to interest-rate risk than short-term.
+The portfolio include: interest rate risk, call risk, risk of default and liquidity risk.
+As interest rates rise, the prices of bonds fall.
+Long-term bonds are more exposed to interest-rate risk than short-term belos operation portfolio bander optofilio shave ongoing fees and expenses.
 In a low-interest environment, there may be less opportunity for price appreciation.
-For periods prior to 1/1/2013, the composite was measured against the Bloomberg U.S. Intermediate Government/Credit Bond Index (Index) which measures the performance of United States dollar-denominated United States Treasuries, government-related and investment-grade United States corporate securities that have a remaining maturity of greater than or equal to one year and less than 10 years.
-For periods after 12/31/2012, the composite is measured against the Bloomberg U.S. Intermediate Government/Credit A+ Bond Index (Index) which measures the performance of United States dollar-denominated United States Treasuries, government-related and A or better United States corporate securities that have a remaining maturity of greater than or equal to one year and less than 10 years.
-The reason for the change is because accounts in the composite may not hold "BBB" securities and such securities and included in the former benchmark.
-The replacement benchmark, like the composite, does not include "BBB" securities and, as such, is a more appropriate benchmark with which to compare performance.
-Effective August 1, 2023, the composite was redefined to begin including both bundled and non-bundled fee accounts.
-Prior to August 1, 2023, the composite was named High Quality Intermediate Government/Corporate Sub-Advisory Bond Composite.
+For comparison purposes the composite is measured against the Bloomberg U.S. Intermediate Government/credit Bond Index (Index) which measures the performance of United States dolar-denominated United States Treasuries, government-related and investment-grade United States corporate searches and sub-Advisory Composite Bond Sub-Advisory Composite accounts.
+Prior to June 1, 202